 There are twelve different Environmental Awards.
 The award winners will be selected based upon quantifiable results that positively affect the environment.

 The winner of RESA will be either an individual or organization that has shown environmental leadership and recognizes the relationship and continuity of the environment, economics, and equity or social justice aspects of human society.

 The recipient of this award will have demonstrated leadership or teaching others about the environment.

-- Green Design Award - Residential and Non-Residential (Built Environment)
+- Green Building Design Award - Residential and Non-Residential

-The recipient of this award will have demonstrated green design concepts and a positive ecological footprint in some or all of these areas (stormwater, recycling, sedimentation and erosion controls, construction debris reuse, and energy innovation).
+The recipient (s) of this award will have demonstrated green design concepts and a positive ecological footprint within new or existing buildings.
+Examples may include stormwater, recycling, sedimentation and erosion controls, construction debris reuse, and energy innovation.

 - Institutional Innovation Award

 This award will recognize a government entity that has been innovative in any area of environmental stewardship.

 The recipient of this award will be recognized for a lifelong contribution to the environment by a person or a long-term commitment by an organization.